CollegeOfScripting/Human_Safety_Manual/tiktok_and_youtube_attacks_spines.md

 * Inability to Walk
 * Inability to Get Up
 * Slipped Discs in the Back
-* Nerve Damage from Pressure Applied to the Spine
+* Nerve Damage from strong Pressure Applied to the Spine
 * Possible Permanent Spine Damage

 The videos being shown on Tik Tok and Youtube have FAKE Sound Effects ADDED!